New Customer? Get Gold or Silver at Spot!

 The Maryland Tercentenary Commission sought to have a commemorative half dollar issued to mark the 300th Anniversary of the arrival of English settlers in Maryland in 1634.
-The Commission sought a postage stamp and a commemorative half dollar, the profits from the sales of which would defray the expenses of a celebration.
-The Bill authorizing the coin passed both houses of Congress without any problems and with limited discussion.
-The Bill authorizing 25,000 coins became law with the signature of President Franklin Roosevelt.
+A postage stamp and the 1934 Maryland Tercentenary Half Dollar helped pay for celebration expenses.
+The bill authorizing 25,000 coins became law with the signature of President Franklin Roosevelt.

-The Commission had Professor Hans Schulman, of the Maryland College of Art, prepare a design that after some suggestions and criticisms went forward and were approved.
-Changes were made and John R. Sinnock, the US Mint’s Chief Engraver created the models and the design received approval.
+The Commission had Hans Schuler of the Maryland Institute College of Art prepare a design that, after some suggestions and criticisms, moved forward and was approved.
+Changes were made, and John R. Sinnock, the US Mint’s Chief Engraver, created the models, and the design received approval.

 (The 1934 Maryland Tercentenary Commemorative Half Dollar – obverse [left] – Reverse [right].)